Libya factions restart peace talks, deadline draws near

 "We are very hopeful that they (the parties) will understand that the deadline of Sept.
 20 must be the last one, must be the one that will allow Libya to get out of the crisis," U.N. envoy Bernardino Leon told reporters in Skhirat in Morocco.

-Delegates from the international recognised government have already accepted a preliminary deal, but the Tripoli faction has yet to agree.
+Delegates from the international recognized government have already accepted a preliminary deal, but the Tripoli faction has yet to agree.

 Negotiators from both sides are under pressure from hardliners who see they can still gain from continued conflict.
 Military forces on both sides are loose alliances of former anti-Gaddafi rebels who turned against each other or whose loyalties are more to tribal or regional allegiances.